The potential of alternative conifers to replace larch species in Ireland, in response to the threat of Phytophthora ramorum.

 How to Cite

 Walsh, R., Cameron, A., Wilson, S. M., & Farrelly, N. (2017).
 The potential of alternative conifers to replace larch species in Ireland, in response to the threat of Phytophthora ramorum.
-Irish Forestry Journal.
-Retrieved from http://journal.societyofirishforesters.ie/index.php/forestry/article/view/10822
+Irish Forestry.
+Retrieved from https://journal.societyofirishforesters.ie/index.php/forestry/article/view/10822